OMDUBEY21/BidScape-Online_Auction_Website/README.md

     `python manage.py runserver`

-5. If you are Docker user then u can use this command: <br>
+5. If you are Docker user then you can use this command: <br>
    `docker pull omdubey/auction_websitee`